Tips and strategies for teaching the nature and process of science

 - Incorporate the nature and process of science throughout the year.
 Re-emphasize the same ideas in multiple contexts so that students can see the general applicability of these ideas to all of science.

 - Use activities in which students apply/develop scientific processes themselves (i.e., How do I do science?) and activities in which students examine the workings of science from the outside in (i.e., How do they do science?).
+And remember that these activities can be extended to emphasize the process of science by having students chart their own path on the flowchart using paper and pencil or by using our interactive journaling tool: the How Science Works web app.

 - Use examples from the history of science.
 Incorporate popular accounts of scientific discoveries that emphasize the nature and process of science.